pakinsa/DevOps_Project/09.Three-Tier WordPress Website with LVM Storage/Readme.md

 This index.php file can be further modified to add some extra functionality or security measures, such as checking for HTTPS or redirecting to a maintenance page

-However, you should be careful not to modify the core WordPress files, as this could cause compatibility issues or break your site.
+However, one needs be careful not to modify the core WordPress files, as this could cause compatibility issues or break the site.

 To access the admin Interface or WordPress Dashboard visit www.localhost:port/wp-admin or https://example.com/wp-admin.